cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 1. The differences between old and the new blueprint are computed.
 1. Steps composing the deployment update are extracted.
 1. The {{< param cfy_manager_name >}} data storage is updated with:
-    - the updated deployment attributes (eg. labels)
+    - the updated deployment attributes (e.g. labels)
     - the newly-created node instances
     - the updated node properties
     - the updated node instance relationships